-Windows, external doors and joinery Repair category 2 Notes Windows are mainly of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-Condensation was evident between double glazed units to at least one window, and others may become similarly affected in due course.
-Windows were not all fully opened or tested and it should be appreciated that some defects are only evident during certain weather conditions.
-Soffit linings to the external eaves may be of a material with an asbestos content.
-These should not be damaged or disturbed without obtaining further specialist advice.
+Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.